Acute and Chronic Care Management

 What are common symptoms?

-Increased thirst, frequent urination, fatigue, blurry vision.
+Increased thirst, frequent urination, fatigue, and blurry vision.

 How often should I check blood sugar?